Member Since: 2016

 About the Member:

 - With three friendly campuses in Brockville, Cornwall, and Kingston, St. Lawrence College is an integral part of the economic life and social fabric of Eastern Ontario with a close-knit community of 8,000 students, and more than 85,000 proud alumni.
-Hundreds are also enrolled in our online and continuing education courses each year.
+Hundreds are also enrolled in their online and continuing education courses each year.

 - As part of its ongoing sustainability initiatives, the College boasts more than 1,600 rooftop solar modules on our Kingston and Brockville campuses, the largest solar roof-top installation of any post-secondary institution in Canada.